Cloud-Schematics/terraform-ibm-awx/README.md

 On a Standalone machine using Terraform Command Line Interface (CLI):
 The floating IP (or public host) information will be available in "Outputs:" section of the ```terraform apply``` output log.

 Using IBM Cloud Schematics:
-The AWX web link is available
+The AWX web link is available in two places
 - under workspace "Resources" in AWX section and
 - at "View Log" (under "Outputs:") of "Plan applied" activity.